-That the Manitoulin-Sudbury DSB submit the ambulance response time standard plan to the MOHLTC as attached to this document.
+That the Manitoulin-Sudbury DSB submits the ambulance response time performance plan to the Ministry of Health & Long Term Care (MOHLTC) as attached to this document.
+This submission will be made by October 31, 2014 as per the required legislation.